parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 ## Network Latency & Distance

 The storage write process for PVC is heavily dependent on network latency.
+To explain why, one must understand the process behind writes within the Ceph storage subsystem:

 [![Ceph Write Process](images/pvc-ceph-write-process.png)](images/pvc-ceph-write-process.png)